EXPLAINER: How have storms affected COVID-19 vaccinations?

 Pfizer has been shipping its vaccine doses for U.S. states directly from its factory outside Kalamazoo, Michigan, using its existing network of shipping companies, which includes UPS and FedEx.
 The two-dose vaccine requires ultracold storage, at minus 112 degrees Fahrenheit to minus 76 degrees Fahrenheit (minus 80 degrees Celsius to minus 60 degrees Celsius), which will keep it stable for up to six months.

 Moderna is using a third party contract manufacturer for at least some of its vaccine production.
 Drug wholesaler McKesson, chosen by the federal government to distribute most COVID-19 vaccines, is handling shipments to hospitals and other medical providers.
-Some of those are going through transportation hubs in Louisville, Kentucky, and the Memphis suburb of Olive Branch, Mississippi, both of which have had their operations slowed by this week’s winter storms.
+Some of those are going through transportation hubs in Louisville, Kentucky, and Memphis, both of which have had their operations slowed by this week’s winter storms.

 Moderna’s vaccine is shipped frozen, at minus 13 degrees Fahrenheit to 5 degrees Fahrenheit (minus 25 to minus 15 degrees Celsius).
 The vaccine vials also can be thawed after delivery and kept unopened in a regular refrigerator for a month before use.